1000 E. University Ave.

 Fax: (307) 766-4044

 The information for this guide was compiled from a number of excellent resources available in print and online.
-They are written by authors and law review editors and are referenced below under Helpful Tips and Links.
-You will want to review these resources for a more complete understanding of the process of successful article submission.
+These resources are written by authors, law review editors, and librarians and are referenced below under Helpful Tips and Links.
+You may want to review these resources for a more complete understanding of the process of successful article submission.

 If you are planning to submit in the spring and will be soliciting comments on your work, a tentative schedule would be: February 5 - complete draft; February 6 - send to faculty mentors for comment; February 24 - receive comments back; February 25-March 5 - incorporate suggested changes and edits from comments; March 6 - prepare and send out to journals.